Studies show that students who read for pleasure do better in every aspect of their education than students who don’t.

 Students are allowed to borrow up to 3 items.
 These can be fiction or non-fiction books.
 Most books are available for 3 weeks.
 Items can be renewed if you haven’t finished with them.
 We DO NOT charge fines for overdue items.
 However a bill for the replacement cost of VERY overdue or lost items will be sent home.
 Students are expected to be responsible for their loans and will be charged for any damage.
 Computers are available for use after school to enable students to finish homework, print out coursework, research projects or revise for tests using study sites like Mymaths.co.uk.
 Help is available from the Librarian if needed.

-Students in Years 7 and 8 have scheduled library lessons throughout the year, as part of their English timetable.
+Students in all years have scheduled library lessons throughout the year, as part of their English timetable.
 They will have time to change their books and engage in discussions about their reading choices and recommendations.
-Staff make time to hear students read at least once each term..
+Staff make time to hear students read at least once each term.
 We aim to make the library a pleasant space to be where students can enjoy spending time in classes or in their leisure time.
 Students are encouraged to choose books that are suitable for their age, abilities and interests.
 Help and advice is available with book selection.
 There are opportunities for students to spend time in the library for other subject areas.
 This could be to use the library for research, private study, project work, revision, computer facilities or to develop library skills.

 Throughout the school year we arrange a variety of events and activities which encourage students to make the most of the library and to enjoy using it.
 These events include: